adrianmeyerart/pdg_mutagen/README.md

 ### Code State | Bugs | Compatibility
 **PDG Mutagen** is in prototype stage and for experimental use.
 It may contain bugs and the code is not fully cleaned up.
-Feel free to customize to your needs.
+Feel free to customize and enhance to your needs.

 *Compatible with **Houdini 17.5.x | Tested with 17.5.299***